-Whites: High acid wines with concentrated flavors and medium body, like German-style Rieslings, or focused Sauvignon Blancs and Chenin Blancs, like the French Sancerre or Vouvray, are great choices.
-Other varietals that grow in the same kind of climate as Rieslings, for example Gewurtztraminer and Muller-Thurgau, are also good choices.
+Whites: High acid wines with concentrated flavors and medium body, like German-style Rieslings, or Chenin Blancs from the Loire Valley in France, are great choices.
+Other varietals that grow in the same kind of climate as Rieslings, for example Pinot Blanc and Muller-Thurgau, are also good choices.
 The concentrated flavors and slight sweetness in some of these wines, in combination with the high acidity, complements the rich foods of the season very well.
 Gewurtztraminers can, however, have such opulent perfumed aromas that you have to be careful not to overshadow or clash with the other aromas on your table!
 Pinot Gris is the same grape as Pinot Grigio, but tends to be called Pinot Gris when grown in certain areas, such as Oregon, Washington State and Austria.
 The wines from those latter locales also tend to be a little fuller bodied, with more lush flavors, while still having the zesty and refreshing qualities Pinot Grigio is known for.
 These can be excellent choices!

 You might have noticed that I haven’t mentioned Chardonnay.
 Some Chardonnays can be fine, and if that is what you like, go for it!
 However, full-bodied, oaky Chardonnays will often not have the balanced acidity that will bring out the best in your food.
 I would in general avoid an oaked California Chardonnay, although Chardonnays from the Burgundy region in France can have the crispness and balance, along with richness and complexity, that can be a fine addition to your meal.